akdsco/next/DOCUMENTATION.md

  All: `Score: 60/100`

- There is one issue which need to be addressed to improve accessibility. `<Form>` tags need to have `<label>` tags associated with them.
+ There is one issue which needs to be addressed to improve accessibility. `<Form>` tags need to have `<label>` tags associated with them.
 If those tags interfere with design, `<aria-label>` should be used.
-This way readers will read them and users who see the page, won't see any label.
+This way, readers will read them and users who see the page, won't see any label.
 Since UI is made in an intuitive way to input to-do's, a visible label is obsolete.